microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

 ```
 ### Simulating new numbers

-Sometimes we want to simulate using the No. Series without actually updating it and we may want to start from a specific No. For this purpose we added the SimulateGetNextNo function on the No. Series - Batch:
+Sometimes we want to simulate the use of No. Series without actually updating it, and we may want to start from a specific No. For this purpose, we added the SimulateGetNextNo function on the No. Series - Batch.

 Old:
 ```